On Closed Finite Gap Curves in Spaceforms I: Asymptotic analysis of the monodromy

 \section{Asymptotic analysis of the monodromy}

-The following theorem provides asymptotic estimates for the monodromy of a periodic potential $q$.
-It is fundamental for our treatment of curves, because it permits us to derive asymptotic behaviour for the perturbed Fourier coefficients of the potential of a given (periodic) curve.
+The following theorem provides asymptotic estimates for the monodromy of a periodic poten\-tial~$q$.
+We will see in Section~\ref{Se:perturbed-fourier} that this result permits us to derive the asymptotic behaviour of the perturbed Fourier coefficients of the potential of a given (periodic) curve, and for this reason the theorem of the present section is fundamental for our treatment of curves.
 The methods by which these asymptotic estimates are obtained were developed in \cite{klein-habil} for the sinh-Gordon equation.
 More specifically, Theorem~\ref{thm:asymp}(i) is analogous to the ``basic asymptotic'' of \cite[Theorem~5.4]{klein-habil}, and Theorem~\ref{thm:asymp}(ii) is analogous to the ``Fourier asymptotic'' of \cite[Theorem~7.1]{klein-habil}.
-Compared to the proofs in \cite{klein-habil}, the proof of Theorem~\ref{thm:asymp} is significantly simplified by the far simpler structure of our \,$\alpha$\,, see Eq.~\eqref{eq:alpha_q}, compared to the corresponding connection form for the sinh-Gordon equation.
+Compared to the proofs in \cite{klein-habil}, the proof of Theorem~\ref{thm:asymp} is significantly simplified by the far simpler structure of our $\alpha$, see equation~\eqref{eq:alpha_q}, compared to the corresponding connection form for the sinh-Gordon equation.
 Note that the results of \cite{klein-habil} are summarized in \cite{MR3693920}.

-In the sequel, we denote by \,$|\dotsc|$\, also the maximum absolute row sum norm for $2\times 2$-matrices.
+In the sequel, we denote by $|\dots|$ also the maximum absolute row sum norm for $(2\times 2)$-matrices.